-In 2009, the Ministry of Agriculture and Forestry commissioned a report that recalculated the uncertainty of the enteric fermentation methane emissions for sheep and cattle (Kelliher et al, 2009).
-Since the Monte Carlo analysis carried out in 2003, there has been extensive research in New Zealand on measuring enteric methane emissions from sheep and cattle.
-The initial analysis expressed the coefficient of variation (CV) according to the standard deviation of the methane yield.
-The report (Kelliher et al, 2009) investigated calculating the uncertainty by expressing the CV according to the standard error of the methane yield.
-As further research has been conducted since 2003, the number of studies this uncertainty analysis is based on is now a larger sample.
-The current analysis was restricted to one diet, grass, the predominant diet of sheep and cattle in New Zealand.
-The new overall uncertainty of the enteric methane emissions inventory, expressed as a 95 per cent confidence interval, is ±16 per cent (Kelliher et al, 2009).
+In 2009, the Ministry for Primary Industries commissioned a report that recalculated the uncertainty of the enteric fermentation CH_4 emissions for sheep and cattle (Kelliher et al, 2009).
+Since the Monte Carlo analysis carried out in 2003, there has been significant research in New Zealand on measuring enteric CH_4 emissions from sheep and cattle.
+The initial analysis expressed the coefficient of variation (CV) according to the standard deviation of the CH_4 yield.
+The report (Kelliher et al, 2009) investigated calculating the uncertainty by expressing the CV according to the standard deviation of the CH_4 yield.
+Further research conducted since 2003, has based this uncertainty analysis on a larger sample.
+The current analysis was restricted to one diet type; grass-legume pasture, the predominant diet of sheep and cattle in New Zealand.
+The new overall uncertainty of the enteric CH_4 emissions inventory, expressed as a 95 per cent confidence interval, is ± 16 per cent (Kelliher et al, 2009), see table 6.2.3.

-Table 6.2.3 New Zealand's uncertainty in the annual estimate of enteric fermentation emissions for 1990 and 2010, estimated using the 95 per cent confidence interval of mean ±16 per cent
+Table 6.2.3 New Zealand's uncertainty in the annual estimate of enteric fermentation emissions for 1990 and 2011, estimated using the 95 per cent confidence interval of the mean of ±16 per cent

 Year Enteric CH4 emissions (Gg/annum) 95% confidence interval minimum (Gg/annum) 95% confidence interval maximum (Gg/annum)

-1990 1,067.7 896.9 1,238.5
+1990 1,059.2 889.7 1,228.6

-2010 1,101.9 925.6 1,278.2
+2011 1,119.9 940.7 1,299.1

-Note: The CH4 emissions used in the Monte Carlo analysis exclude those from swine, horses, goats and alpaca.
+Note: The CH4 emissions used in the Monte Carlo analysis exclude those from swine, horses, goats, mules and asses, and alpaca.

-Uncertainty in the annual estimate is dominated by variance in the measurements of the ${}^{\circ}$ CH4 per unit of intake' factor.
-For the measurements used to determine this factor, the CV (standard error as a percentage of the mean; the standard error was the standard deviation divided by the number of records raised to a power of 0.5) is equal to 0.03.
+Uncertainty in the annual CH4 estimate is dominated by variance in the measurements of the 'methane per unit of intake' factor.
+For the measurements used to determine this factor, the CV (standard deviation as a percentage of the mean), the standard error was the standard deviation divided by the number of records raised to a power of 0.5 and is equal to 0.03.
 This uncertainty is predominantly due to natural variation from one animal to the next.
 Uncertainties in the estimates of energy requirements, herbage quality and population data are much smaller (0.005-0.05).

-6.2.4 Source-specific quality assurance/quality control (QA/QC) and verification
+6.2.4 Source-specific QA/QC control and verification

-In 2010, CH_4 from enteric fermentation was identified as a key category (level and trend assessment).
+In 2010, CH4 from enteric fermentation was identified as a key category (level and trend assessment).
 In the preparation for this inventory, the data for this category underwent Tier 1 and Tier 2 quality checks.

 Methane emission rates measured for 20 dairy cows and scaled up to a herd have been corroborated using micrometeorological techniques.
-Laubach and Kelliher (2004) used the integrated horizontal flux technique and the flux gradient technique to measure CH_4 flux above a dairy herd.
+Laubach and Kelliher (2004) used the integrated horizontal flux technique and the flux gradient technique to measure CH4 flux above a dairy herd.
 Both techniques are comparable, within estimated errors, to scaled-up animal emissions.
-The emissions from the cows measured by integrated horizontal flux and averaged over three campaigns are 329 (± 153) grams CH_4 /day/cow compared with 365 (± 61) grams CH_4 /day/cow for the scaled-up measurements reported by Waghorn et al (2002; 2003).
-Methane emissions from lactating dairy cows have also been measured using the New Zealand SF_6 tracer method and open-circuit respiration chamber techniques (Grainger et al, 2007).
-Total CH_4 emissions were similar, 322 and 331 grams CH_4 /day, when measured using calorimeter chambers or the SF_6 tracer technique respectively.
+The emissions from the cows measured by integrated horizontal flux and averaged over three campaigns were 329 (±153) grams CH4/day/cow compared with 365 (±61) grams CH4/day/cow for the scaled-up measurements reported by Waghorn et al (2002; 2003) using the SF6 technique.
+Methane emissions from lactating dairy cows have also been measured using the New Zealand SF6 tracer method and respiration chamber techniques (Grainger et al, 2007).
+Total CH4 emissions were similar, 322 and 331 grams CH4/day/cow, when measured using calorimeter chambers or the SF6 tracer technique respectively.